slateci/slate-catalog/incubator/open-ondemand/open-ondemand/README.md

 To do this using NFS, first install `nfs-utils` and then modify the `/etc/exports` file with an entry for localhost, and then for any backend clusters.
+By default, if `enableHostAdapter` is set to true, this chart will attempt to mount an NFS volume into the OnDemand container using the `nfs_path` value.

 ```bash
 /uufs/chpc.utah.edu/common/home  127.0.0.1(rw,sync,no_subtree_check,root_squash)